 What to look for in a Pre-Purchase Building Inspector - Check Their PI Insurance

-We have seen an increasing number of inexperienced, unlicensed and uninsured builders and others conducting pre-purchase building inspections.
+We have seen an increasing number of inexperienced, unlicensed and very importantly, uninsured builders and others conducting pre-purchase building inspections.
 To protect yourself it is essential to check four key things.

 Do they have current licences from the QBCC to conduct pre-purchase building and timber pest inspections?
 These licences are a) Completed Residential Building Inspection and b) Termite Management - Chemical.
 In Queensland it is illegal for anyone not carrying these licences to conduct a pre-purchase inspection.
 Having a builder’s licence or a pest management technician licence is not sufficient.
 It is easy to check the licences on the QBCC website.